-

 THAT’S IT, I’VE HEARD ENOUGH

 Family Court Judge Warren H. Jolly was always a courageous fighter.
 He was an Air Force fighter pilot during World War II.
-After the war He attended law school but was called back into active duty during the Korean War.
-He later became the Public Defender for Berkeley County fightingfor the rights of indigent defendants and then a Family Court judge.
+He attended law school after the war but was called back into active duty during the Korean War.
+He later became the Public Defender for Berkeley County fighting for the rights of indigent defendants befdore he became a Family Court judge.
 I had the privilege of appearing before him many times before he retired in 1988.
 If he had a fault as a judge, it was that he agonized over making decisions but not in one case of mine he presided over.

 A young boy was caught performing a sex act on another boy in the school lavatory.
 The school reported the incident to the police, which in turn called child protective services.
 The boy was removed from his home, his father and uncle accused of child sexual abuse, and his mother left devastated.
 It was his mother who hired me to appear with her at the emergency removal hearing in the Family Court.

-The child protective services case worker testified, when forensically interviewed, the boy said he got up in the morning and his father had anal intercourse with him.
-Then, after breakfast, his uncle had anal intercourse with him.
-Then, later that day, his father and uncle took him to a motel where their friends had anal intercourse with him.
-I prefaced my cross examination of the case worker with an admission I didn’t know anything about anal intercourse, but I didn’t think it was even physically possible for a young boy to engage in anal sex with so many grown men over the course of one day.
-To my utter amazement, the case worker testified, “Oh, we don’t believe what he said happened happened but, because he said it happened, we believe something must have happened.”
-I didn’t think that rose to the level of probable cause to believe the boy was in imminent danger but, this was only a temporary hearing, and the presiding Family Court judge ordered that the boy be placed in a foster home pending a hearing on the merits.
+The child protective services case worker testified the boy said in his forsensic interview he got up in the morning and his father had anal sex with him.
+Then, after breakfast, his uncle had anal sex with him.
+Then, later that day, his father and uncle took him to a motel where their friends had anal sex with him.
+I prefaced my cross examination of the case worker with an admission I didn’t know anything about anal intercourse, but I didn’t think it was physically possible for a young boy to engage in anal sex with so many grown men over the course of one day.
+To my utter amazement, the case worker responded, “Oh, we don’t believe what he said happened happened but, because he said it happened, we believe something must have happened.”
+I didn’t think that rose to the level of probable cause to believe the boy was in imminent danger but, this was only a temporary hearing, and the presiding Family Court judge wasn’t so sure and ordered that the boy be placed in a foster home pending a hearing on the merits.

 The mother didn’t believe what the case worker said had happened and was determined to fight on to get her son back.
 She felt she had no choice but to request the father vacate the marital home.
 He complied but took his financial support with him leaving her in dire financial straits.
 We were waiting for a hearing on the merits to be scheduled when we were summoned back to court for another temporary hearing because the boy was acting out in his foster home.
 The new Family Court judge assigned to hear the matter accepted the case worker’s recommendation that the boy be placed in an industrial school for boys.